emmarodrigue/hunny/README.md

         - Whatever else needs to be done too
 - ## **Kody:**
     - ### **Features:**
-		- created project structure using Django framework, linking and editing templates, and creating a file to format other templates to promote a uniform UI
+		- (Sprint 1) created project structure using Django framework, linking and editing templates, and creating a file to format other templates to promote a uniform UI
+		- (Sprint 2) created chat and chat room interface, created a landing page, handled matches for using websockets to enable chat functionality between users
 	- ### **Links to contributions:**
+		- **Sprint 1**
-		- work done mostly within **kody** branch but also **demo** and **master**
+		- work done mostly within **kody** branch but also **develop** and **demo**
 		- [created Django project directory with required files](https://bitbucket.org/cs3398-f21-vulcans/hunny/src/kody/hunny_project/hunny_project/) to hold our app and dependencies
 		- [configured hunny_project/urls.py](https://bitbucket.org/cs3398-f21-vulcans/hunny/src/kody/hunny_project/hunny_project/urls.py) to ensure the server has a path to our hunny_app
 		- [configured settings.py](https://bitbucket.org/cs3398-f21-vulcans/hunny/src/kody/hunny_project/hunny_project/settings.py) based on the Django framework